-Wondering how to get around the capital city and the countryside via public transport?
+Wondering how to get around Reykjavik and the countryside of Iceland via public transport?
 Here's all you need to know!

 Does traveling, honestly, stress you out a bit?
 Don’t worry, that’s why we’re here.
 Arriving in a new country where you don’t speak the language can be a bit daunting, especially when it comes to navigating around the city via public transport.
 Let’s break down your options for getting around town, from the budget-friendly public bus system to the convenient taxicab options, and everything in between.